The General Assembly and the Board of Directors constitute the CORES governing bodies.

 The General Assembly’s main functions are to approve the annual accounts and the fees proposal; therefore, it generally meets twice a year.

-The decisions of the General Assembly are passed by a three-quarters majority of the votes present, and the Ministry for the Ecological Transition has the authority to veto measures that may go against the public interest.
+The decisions of the General Assembly are passed by a three-quarters majority of the votes present, and the Ministry for the Ecological Transition and the Demographic Challenge has the authority to veto measures that may go against the public interest.
 Each member is assigned votes based on its financial contribution to CORES.

 Board of Directors

-CORES’ Board of Directors consists of the Chairman, named by the Ministry for the Ecological Transition, and eleven board members.
+CORES’ Board of Directors consists of the Chairman, named by the Ministry for the Ecological Transition and the Demographic Challenge, and eleven board members.

-The Ministry for the Ecological Transition has the right to name four directors, while the other seven are industry representatives, comprising the following:
+The Ministry for the Ecological Transition and the Demographic Challenge has the right to name four directors, while the other seven are industry representatives, comprising the following:

 - Three directors corresponding to the operators with refining capacity in Spain